AscendingCreations/AxumSession/README.md

 #### Cargo Feature Flags
 `default`: [`postgres-rustls`]

+`rest_mode`: Disables Cookie Handlering In place of Header only usage for Rest API Requests and Responses.

 `key-store`: Enabled the optional key storage.
 Will increase ram usage based on Fastbloom settings.